Finances and Giving

 Many people choose to give in a different way through a regular giving scheme.
 This has the advantage of helping people to remember and in allowing the church to plan and budget more accurately.
 We try to encourage everyone who is a regular attender with us at EBC to be on a regular giving scheme.

-Secondly you could choose to pay directly in to the church bank account.
+The easiest and most efficient way to give is to pay directly in to the church bank account.
 To do this you can use your online banking facility or alternatively you can ask Kat Morling for a Standing Order form (Kat can be contacted through our Church Office).
 You then need to fill this in and it is sent to your bank.

 The other thing to consider is filling in a Gift Aid declaration form.
 By doing this we can claim back 25p per £1 you give from the tax man!
 If you are a tax payer please contact Kat for a form.
 Both forms are also available for download by clicking the links below.